szabgab/slides/python/dictionary.md

 {id: exercise-count-words-in-file}

-Given a file with words and spaces and newlines only, count how many times each word appears.
+Create a script called **count_words_from_a_file.py** that given a file with words and spaces and newlines only, count how many times each word appears.

 ![](examples/dictionary/words_and_spaces.txt)